 (Reddish Heath Dart) also feed on these shrubs (see the

-for a more complete listing of these species).
+more complete listing of these species).
 Blueberries

 fruits are an important source of food to many vertebrate animals.

 These species include the terrestrial turtles, Clemmys insculpta

 (Wood Turtle) and Terrapene

 (Eastern Box Turtle); such birds as the

 Ruffed Grouse, Wild Turkey, Blue Jay, American Robin, Yellow-Breasted